Hitchhiker’s Guide to the Galaxy Series - a Totally Crazy Ride

 The author manages to seamlessly blend various kinds of humor in the book: dry satirical humor, humor through zany ideas, a general comic narrative and humor through character quirks for instance.
 It is one book that keeps you laughing from the first page to the last and at the same time you will feel it has given you some food for thought as well.
 Let me conclude this with a few of instances to show what I am talking about.

 The author takes a jibe at how people can twist logic to prove whatever they want.
 The story universe has a fish called Babel fish which when put into a person’s ear can translate any language into the person’s language.
 So the author says its existence proves nonexistence of God.
 Rationale being God exists by faith and existence cannot be empirically proved.
 But existence of something like Babel fish could not have naturally evolved and hence offers empirical evidence of God’s existence.
-This is a contradiction with previous premise that God’s existence cannot be empirically proved and hence God does not exist.
+This is a contradiction to the previous premise that God’s existence cannot be empirically proved and hence God does not exist.

 Let me now give an example of zany ideas.
 One is the improbability engine which powers the engine that powers the spaceship the protagonist travels.
 The concept being it exists by its sheer improbability by making its appearance in the region of highest improbability.
 Apparently the engine was brought into being by a sweeper in the lab reflecting on the sheer impossibility of an engine inventing itself.
-Then there is the overall idea that the earth is computational engine invented by rats for their experiments.
+Then there is the overall idea that the earth is computational engine invented by mice for their experiments.
 There are many more like that.

 In terms of comic narrative, consider this.
 The protagonist’s friend tells him that if they are lucky the aliens would throw them out of the ship.
 Then he asks what if they are unlucky.
 The friend replies that the alien ship captain will probably insist on reading his poetry to them before throwing them out.
 In terms of character quirks, the one that comes to the mind immediately is the depressed robot, Marvin.
 The robot is so in character that every time it makes it appearance; it makes you laugh with its pessimistic comments.